 Art genres of the Cham people

-Teaching Ariya Cham singing
+Teaching Cham Ariya singing

-To preserve and conserve Ariya melodies, in October and November, the Provincial Museum opened two classes to teach Ariya singing of the Cham people in Phan Hiep and Phan Hoa communes (Bac Binh).
-Mr. Doan Van Thuan - Director of the Provincial Museum said: Ariya of the Cham people is very rich, diverse and has many different topics.
-Therefore, the Organizing Committee of the class selected a few typical, popular and concise Ariya songs for each type to teach students to easily absorb, bringing the most optimal results.
-Mainly selected songs that have been translated and published into books.
-There were 55 students who were children of Cham people in the two localities participating in the class.
-The class was taught by artisans and people knowledgeable about the art of Ariya singing of the Cham people in Bac Binh, Tuy Phong and Ham Thuan Bac.
-In addition to direct learning time, students also had the opportunity to conduct field surveys in Cham villages in Tan Thuan commune (Ham Thuan Nam) and Lac Tanh town (Tanh Linh).
+To preserve and conserve the Ariya chanting melodies, in October and November of this year, the Provincial Museum opened two classes to teach Ariya chanting of the Cham people in Phan Hiep and Phan Hoa communes (Bac Binh district).
+Mr. Doan Van Thuan, Director of the Provincial Museum, said: Cham Ariya is very rich, diverse, and has many different themes.
+Therefore, the organizers of the class selected a few typical, popular, and concise Ariya songs for each type to teach the students easily and effectively.
+Most of the songs selected were those that had been translated and published in books.
+55 students, children of the Cham people from the two localities, participated in the class.
+The class was taught by artisans and experts in Cham Ariya chanting art from Bac Binh, Tuy Phong, and Ham Thuan Bac districts.
+In addition to direct instruction, the students also went on field trips to Cham villages in Tan Thuan commune (Ham Thuan Nam district) and Lac Thanh town (Tanh Linh district).

 Source